Northshore Co-op Preschool

 Help at a classroom cleaning/changeover event

 Six times a year the classroom undergoes a transformation.
 Well-loved activities are put away in exchange for new activities.
 Parents and teachers spend a few hours making the magic happen.
 This keeps children excited about school and keeps the learning environment fresh.
 This is also a time to give everything a good cleaning.
-Parents are obligated to attend one changeover per year.
+Parents are obligated to attend one classroom cleaning/changeover per year.

 Picture